nikhilr5/nikhilr5/README.md

 - 👋 Hi, I’m @nikhilr5
 - 👀 I’m interested in machine learning specifically modeling in quantative finance and NLP.
-- 🌱 I’m currently learning about parallel computing
+- 🌱 I’m currently learning about parallel computing, data analysis, and algorithms.
 - 📫 How to reach me https://www.nikhil-richard.com/

 <!---